 As I scanned the so called “town” I had this feeling that I was in the TV show, the Twilight Zone.
 There was absolutely NOTHING and NO ONE around.
 This was not a town.
 It was an existence.
 There were a handful of shacks, and an array of chickens and pigs running through the street.
 Everything was mud, and it was blazing hot.
 It was so humid, I felt like I couldn’t breathe, and it was only 9 o’clock in the morning.
 Having lived in Miami I thought I knew humidity, but this reinvented the whole concept.
 I need a beer, I thought, and I headed to the corner market.

 Obviously, Safeway hadn’t made it down to Palmar Sur yet, because the entire store had maybe 75 products TOTAL, and none of them were anything I had ever recognized in my life.
 “How on God’s green earth could anyone live here?” seemed to be the only thought going through my head.
 A beer never tasted better, and I think we hammered through the 6 pack in a matter of minutes.
 If I could have gotten back on the plane and left I would have, but he took off before we knew what hit us.
 I felt like Michael Douglas in Romancing the Stone except my friend is no Kathleen Turner, and he is way too tall to be Danny DeVito.
-So the adventure begins.
+So the adventure begins quickly on my first trip to Costa Rica.
 Thank God for alcohol, was my second thought.

 Within a few minutes this old Jeep appeared over the hill, rumbling and tumbling down the dirt road.
 There was a man named Diego behind the wheel, and the developer sent him down the mountain to pick us up.
 “Pura Vida!
 Welcome to paradise” he said, and we climbed in the back seat.
 As we bounced our way back up the mountain, I didn’t seem to care any more about the surroundings; they actually started to grow on me.
 Maybe the beer was kicking in or maybe it was the smell of the jungle, but all the stress from home had seemed to disappear.
 I was in Costa Rica baby!!!!
 I found myself singing the Guns and Roses song, Welcome to the Jungle.
 I knew that this was definitely NOT somewhere I was going to buy a property, but I was looking forward to the ride, wherever it took me and the story I would tell when I got back home.